kenmen240901/Eatery/README.md

 Payment Integration: Integrate with popular payment gateways to support multiple payment methods and ensure secure transactions.

 Deliverables
 Source Code: The complete source code of the food ordering platform, including all necessary files and resources, is available on GitHub.
-The repository link for this project is: [GitHub Repository Link](https://github.com/kenmen240901/Eatery)
+The repository link for this project is: [https://github.com/kenmen240901/Eatery]

 Documentation: This README file explains the design, implementation, and instructions on how to run the application.